TAYLOR COUNTY—Taylor County Assessor Christa Kinsey would like to remind citizens that the deadline for filing farm reports is quickly approaching.

 Personal Property Assessment forms may be mailed or taken to the Taylor County Assessor’s Office, located at 214 West Main Street, Room 107, Grafton, WV 26354.

 For those that would like to skip filling out the paper copy of personal property assessments may access a digital version online, by visiting taylorcountyassessorwv.com.
 There, individuals may fill out and submit their forms quickly and easily.

-“Because of all of the current restrictions in place and the social distancing guidelines, residents might find the online filing option both quicker and easier this year,” said Kinsey.
+“Residents might find the online filing option both quicker and easier this year,” said Kinsey.
 “Weather permitting, we will also have a table set up outside of the courthouse to allow individuals to fill out their forms there, especially those having questions.”

 Dog license forms are also available at either location.
-West Virginia law requires the Assessor to collect a license tax each year on all dogs over 6 months of age.
+West Virginia law requires the Assessor to collect a license tax each year on all dogs over six months of age.
 Beginning July 1, every dog in Taylor County must be licensed annually.